RusPiRo/ruspiro-register/README.md

 # Register abstraction crate for the RusPiRo kernel

-This Crate provides easy to use and compile time safe access abstraction to MMIO (memory mapped input output) registers of the Raspbeyrr Pi.
+This Crate provides easy to use and compile time safe access abstraction to MMIO (memory mapped input output) registers of the Raspberry Pi.

 ## Usage

 To use this crate simply add the dependency to your ``Cargo.toml`` file:
 ```
 [dependencies]
-ruspiro-register = { git = "https://github.com/RusPiRo/ruspiro-register", tag = "v0.0.1" }
+ruspiro-register = "0.0.2"
 ```

 In any rust file the register could be defined with their access type, size, address and optional a detailed field definition.